GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### <a name="next"></a>Next steps:

+1. Explore additional API methods and run them through curl commands:

+Open `tests/unit_test.sh` and go through the different methods for interracting with Tag Engine, including `configure_tag_history`, `create_static_asset_config`, `create_dynamic_column_config`, etc.

-1. Explore the sample test scripts and run them:
+2. Explore the sample test scripts:

+There are multiple test scripts in Python in the `tests/scripts` folder.
+These are intended to help you get started with the Tag Engine API.

 Before running the scripts, open each file and update the `TAG_ENGINE_URL` variable on line 11 with your own Cloud Run service URL.
-Also, update the project and dataset values in the json config file(s) which are referenced by each script.
+You'll also need to update the project and dataset values which may be in the script itself or in the referenced json config file.

+Here are some of the scripts you can look at and run:
 ```
-cd tests/scripts
 python configure_tag_history.py
 python create_static_config_trigger_job.py
 python create_dynamic_table_config_trigger_job.py